GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --detect-minikube=true: Use heuristics to detect a minikube cluster -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
-  -i, --images=: A list of pre-built images to deploy
+  -i, --images=: A list of pre-built images to deploy, either tagged images or NAME=TAG pairs
       --iterative-status-check=false: Run `status-check` iteratively after each deploy step, instead of all-together at the end of all deploys (default).
       --kube-context='': Deploy to this Kubernetes context
       --kubeconfig='': Path to the kubeconfig file to use for CLI requests.